← Ayaan M. Kazerouni

 Course schedule

-This is the schedule used in Spring 2023.
-This schedule shows the “big assignments” and doesn’t include all the reading quizzes/reflection prompts which accompanied most readings.
+This is the schedule used in Spring 2024.
+This schedule shows the “big assignments” and doesn’t include all the quizzes or reflection prompts that accompanied most readings.

 WEEK TOPIC READING ASSIGNMENT DUE/RELEASED